Giza - The Black Leopard of Laikipia

 Facts About Giza

-Melanism is caused by a recessive gene that produces excess black pigment
+Melanism is caused by a recessive allele of the ASIP gene that produces excess black pigment (melanin)

-Despite appearing black, her rosette pattern is still present and visible in the right light
+Despite appearing black, Giza's rosette (spot) pattern is still present and visible in direct sunlight or infrared photography

-Her territory is in the Laikipia Plateau, a critical wildlife corridor in Kenya
+Her territory is in the Laikipia Plateau, which has the second-highest wildlife density in Kenya after the Masai Mara

 Other Famous Animals